onaci/mongo-rs-controller-swarm/README.md

 # MongoDB replica-set controller for Docker Swarm cluster

+---

+**About this fork:**

+The docker image built from the `onaci-customisations` branch of the [onaci/mongo-rs-controller-swarm repository](https://github.com/onaci/mongo-rs-controller-swarm) repository is available onDockerHub as [onaci/mongo-replica-ctrl](https://hub.docker.com/r/onaci/mongo-replica-ctrl).

+The code was forked from [smartsdk/mongo-rs-controller-swarm](https://github.com/smartsdk/mongo-rs-controller-swarm) and its associated [martel/mongo-replica-ctrl](https://hub.docker.com/r/martel/mongo-replica-ctrl) image.

+The ONACI fork updates the original to be compatible with modern (November 2025) versions of MongoDB, Python and the Docker API.

+---

+**Original README:**

 [![Build Status](https://travis-ci.org/smartsdk/mongo-rs-controller-swarm.svg?branch=master)](https://travis-ci.org/smartsdk/mongo-rs-controller-swarm)

 This repository provides a dockerized controller for a Mongo DB replica-set deployed on a Docker Swarm cluster.